 There are skills for healthy nutrition, exercise, stress management, relaxation, conflict management, and tobacco avoidance.
 Wellness programs need to demonstrate and teach the skills that people need to have healthy behaviors.

-This learning can take place during lunch and learns or by viewing the web.
-Having employees bring in food for a healthy potluck will expose employees to different ways of cooking healthier options.
+Skill learning can take place during ‘lunch and learns’ or by viewing the web.
+Introducing wellness at work by having employees bring in food for a healthy potluck will expose employees to different ways of cooking healthier options.

 One of our more popular WellSteps campaigns uses the Stop and Go Fast Food Nutrition Guide.
 It’s FREE to everyone with a mobile phone.
 This campaign gives employees the skills they need to navigate the fast food world and make the healthiest selections possible.